imbo/behat-api-extension/README.md

 #### `Given the "<header>" request header is "<value>"`

 Set the `<header>` request header to `<value>`.
 Can be repeated to set multiple headers or to set the same header multiple times.
+Must be used before any of the `When I request` steps listed below.

+#### `Given I attach "<path>" to the request as "<name">`

-Must be used before any of the `When I request` steps.
+Attach a file to the request (causing a `multipart/form-data` request, populating the `$_FILES` array on the server).
+Can be repeated to attach several files.
+If a file specified does not exist an `InvalidArgumentException` will be thrown.
+Must be used before any of the `When I request` steps listed below.

 #### `When I request "<url>"`
 #### `When I request "<url>" using HTTP <method>`